Mik3asg/mik3asg/README.md

 # Hi there, I'm Mickael Asghar! 👋

-Cloud DevOps Engineer adept at implementing robust CI/CD pipelines, infrastructure as code (Terraform), and Kubernetes on AWS to deploy highly available applications.
-Passionate about automation, security, and scalability in the cloud.
+A multilingual Cloud DevOps Engineer fluent in French, English, Urdu, and Spanish, with a strong passion for automation, security, and scalability.
+Skilled in designing, testing, deploying, maintaining, and monitoring highly available, scalable, and secure cloud-native solutions.

 ## Certifications & Tech Stack